Nourish - 8 Natural Tips to Halt Your Cold in its Tracks

 Please note, taking high levels of zinc on a constant daily basis can actually diminish your immune system and deplete your copper levels.
 This recommendation is for use during the first 24 hours of symptoms only.

-No. 6 – Stay Hydrated to help a head cold
+No. 6 – Stay Hydrated

 A fully hydrated body means your cells are hydrated.
 When you’re dehydrated, your immune system can suffer, making you more susceptible to any colds going around.